IjiniUthpala/CV/README.md

 Before embracing the tech ecosystem at JAMK, my professional quest commenced in Sri Lanka.
 From October 2019 to February 2021, I honed my skills in **Digital Marketing**, absorbing the nuances of online brand narratives and consumer engagement.

+Currently, Working as a **Marketing Content Creator-Intern** at Aika Solutions Oy in Finland Jyväskylä.
+From March 2024 until May 2024

 ---

 ### 💼 **Professional Aspirations**